Select therapeutic use:

 HIV-1 infection, in combination with other antiretroviral agents.

 CNS or psychiatric disturbances.
-Seizures.
 Hepatic impairment: moderate or severe: not recommended; mild: use caution.
 Monitor liver function before and during therapy in patients with underlying diseases (eg, hepatitis B or C coinfection, marked transaminase elevations, being treated with other hepatotoxic drugs).
+History of seizures.
 Monitor cholesterol and triglycerides before starting and periodically thereafter.
 Discontinue if severe rash (w. blistering, desquamation, mucosal involvement, or fever) occurs.
 Obtain (–) pregnancy test before starting; use adequate (barrier + hormonal) contraception during and for 12 weeks after discontinuation.
 Elderly.
-Pregnancy (Cat.D; avoid esp. during 1st trimester).
+Pregnancy: avoid esp. during 1st trimester.
 Nursing mothers: not recommended.

-See Contraindications.
-Avoid concomitant other efavirenz-containing products (eg, Atripla unless needed for dose adjustment wth rifampin), atazanavir (treatment-experienced), posaconazole, alcohol, psychoactive and/or other hepatotoxic drugs.
-Caution with drugs metabolized by, or that affect activity of, CYP2C9, CYP2C19, CYP3A4.
+Avoid concomitant other efavirenz-containing products (eg, Atripla unless needed for dose adjustment wth rifampin), atazanavir (treatment-experienced), posaconazole, boceprevir, simeprevir, atovaquone/proguanil, alcohol, psychoactive, other NNRTIs or hepatotoxic drugs.
+Caution with drugs metabolized by, or that affect activity of, CYP2B6, CYP2C9, CYP2C19, CYP3A4.
 Efavirenz levels decreased by carbamazepine, phenytoin, phenobarbital, rifampin (adjust dose), rifabutin.
-May decrease levels of indinavir, amprenavir, atazanavir, anticonvulsants, clarithromycin, calcium channel blockers (eg, diltiazem, felodipine, nicardipine, nifedipine, verapamil), itraconazole, ketoconazole, lopinavir (adjust dose: see literature), maraviroc, raltegravir, bupropion, methadone, rifabutin (increase dose: see literature), sertraline, simvastatin, atorvastatin, pravastatin, progestins (eg, norelgestromin, levonorgestrel), etonogestrel, immunosuppressants (eg, cyclosporine, sirolimus, tacrolimus).
-Efavirenz increases nelfinavir plasma levels.
+May decrease levels of indinavir, amprenavir, atazanavir, saquinavir, anticonvulsants, clarithromycin, calcium channel blockers (eg, diltiazem, felodipine, nicardipine, nifedipine, verapamil), itraconazole, ketoconazole, lopinavir (adjust dose: see full labeling), maraviroc, bupropion, methadone, rifabutin (increase dose: see labeling), sertraline, simvastatin, atorvastatin, pravastatin, progestins (eg, norelgestromin, levonorgestrel), etonogestrel, immunosuppressants (eg, cyclosporine, sirolimus, tacrolimus), artemether/lumefantrine.
 May affect or be affected by voriconazole (adjust dose).
 Levels of both drugs increased with ritonavir (monitor liver function and for adverse events).
-Levels of both drugs are decreased with telaprevir, or saquinavir (do not use as sole protease inhibitor).
 Closely monitor warfarin, anticonvulsants (esp. phenytoin, phenobarbital, carbamazepine), rifabutin, others.
-May cause false (+) cannabis screening test (CEDIA DAU multi-level THC assay).
+May cause false (+) cannabis screening test results.

-CNS effects (eg, dizziness, headache, insomnia, impaired concentration, abnormal dreams), psychiatric effects (eg, severe depression, suicidal ideation/attempt, aggression, paranoia, mania, delusions, psychosis), rash (may be severe; eg, Stevens-Johnson, erythema multiforme), GI upset, fatigue, fever, cough, dyspnea, immune reconstitution syndrome, redistribution of body fat; hepatotoxicity, dyslipidemia.
+CNS effects (eg, dizziness, headache, insomnia, impaired concentration, abnormal dreams), psychiatric effects (eg, severe depression, suicidal ideation/attempt, aggression, paranoia, mania, delusions, psychosis), rash (may be severe; eg, Stevens-Johnson, erythema multiforme), nausea, vomiting, fatigue; immune reconstitution syndrome, fat redistribution, hepatotoxicity, dyslipidemia.